Sample-path large deviations for a class of heavy-tailed Markov additive processes: Introduction

-The Markov chain driven by (\ref{eq: affine transformation}) has been studied extensively in the past several decades and continues to pose new research challenges, see \cite{buraczewskidamekmikosch2016} for a comprehensive account.
-The study of additive processes of the form (\ref{eq: X_n bar introduction}) generated by (\ref{eq: affine transformation}) is much more recent and less well developed.
+for a sequence of i.i.d.\ $\R^2$-valued random vectors \notationdef{nota-A-n-B-n}{$(A_n, B_n)$}.
+The Markov chain driven by (\ref{eq: affine transformation}) has been studied extensively in the past several decades and continues to pose new research challenges.
+A classical result, which can be found in \cite{goldie1991} and \cite{kesten1973} shows that under certain assumptions (see Assumption~\ref{ass: regularity condition AR(1) process} below), the Markov chain $X_n$, $n\geq 0$ has a unique stationary distribution \notationdef{nota-pi}{$\pi$}, for which we have